Cahuilla

 - Trade Relations

-- Historically, the Cahuilla engaged in trade with neighboring tribes, exchanging goods such as baskets, food, and tools.
+- Historically, the Cahuilla traded goods such as baskets and food with neighboring tribes.

 - Shared Artistic Projects

-- Collaborative art projects with other Native American artists and communities help to share and preserve cultural expressions.
+- Collaborations with other Indigenous artists and communities help maintain and innovate cultural expression.

 - Intercultural Marriages